 Where is the pilot light on my gas fireplace?

 To find the pilot light, one must first find the control panel.

 This can usually be found in your product manual, but since you’re already here, we can tell you that it’s usually hidden behind the front screen of the fireplace.

 (We recommend you give that manual a read, just as a general rule).

 Why won't my pilot light turn on?

-If all of the above conditions have been checked and the pilot light still won’t turn on, this could be a valve or thermocouple issue and a service call should be scheduled.
+If things look like they should be in working order, but the pilot light still won’t turn on, this could be a valve or thermocouple issue and a service call should be scheduled.